 Jotform Report Builder also automatically creates slides of your visual report, which can be downloaded or shared with your colleagues.

 See also: How to Create an Excel Report

 You may be familiar with the option to export data to Excel in Jotform Tables.
 So, what’s the difference?
 The benefit of using this Excel Report is it allows you to easily choose the data or columns to include.

 The generated Excel Report can be opened with any compatible application including Google Spreadsheets, Microsoft Office, Libre Calc, and any other Excel alternative.

 HTML Table Listing

 Seel also: How to Create an HTML Table Listing Report

 The HTML Table Listing Report will apply to users who want to share their submission data and present it as a table.
 It will allow you to quickly view all the form submissions online.
 You can sort them by columns by clicking the column name.

 It also displays thumbnails of photos that open with a larger preview when clicked.

-This is similar to the grid you see at the bottom of the Submissions Page.
-You can hide or show columns as you please which allows you to create a more flexible custom report.
-Another great feature is its search functionality.
+Comes with search functionality, you can hide or show columns as you please which allows you to create a more flexible custom report.

 These are for those who might use Excel or may prefer to load their information into a separate or custom-built application.
 Using files in CSV format is an extremely simple and traditional way to transfer data between two endpoints.